 Based on “Snoezelen Multi-Sensory Environment” principles, we have created a one-of-a-kind non-threatening dedicated space designed to promote intellectual activity, heighten awareness, and encourage relaxation.
 Designed by the Christopher Douglas Hidden Angel Foundation, this room has been engineered to bring together state-of-the-art multi-sensory equipment to stimulate the sensory pathways of touch, taste, sight, sound, smell, and movement without the need for intellectual reasoning.
 A demand-free environment where you can select and experience sensory stimulation, it can produce a calming effect on individuals prone to frustration, or stimulate passive individuals who appear withdrawn.
 Ideal for those with profound disabilities who have limited access to multi-sensory stimulation on their own, or those who may have sensory processing challenges and need varying stimulation in order to process self-regulation, the desired results are to promote development, improve their capability to communicate, and positively affect their behavior.
 Our Sensorium also benefits those without disabilities where multi-sensory stimulation and experiencing the environment can be a basis for relaxation.
 This enriched environment encourages learning and improves the participant’s quality of life.
 All platforms are hoyer-lift accessible for our clients in wheelchairs!

 Inspired by the success of our indoor Sensorium we have taken the sensory experience outdoors!
-Our new Garden Sensorium includes a Sensory Garden and Interactive Sensory Stations adjacent to our facility, including areas for water and sand play, a large gazebo with butterfly enclosure – all with various activities that stimulate the senses of sight, sound, smell , touch, taste and movement – as well as a wheelchair accessible swing area.
+Our Garden Sensorium includes a Sensory Garden and Interactive Sensory Stations adjacent to our facility, including areas for water and sand play, a large gazebo with butterfly enclosure – all with various activities that stimulate the senses of sight, sound, smell , touch, taste and movement – as well as a wheelchair accessible swing area.
 Perfect place to hold that birthday party for your child with special needs or other special event!

 Please consider helping us!